benpastore/TurboID/README.md

    This will process output from iupred_analysis.sh.
 Takes total iupred score for protein and divides by protein length to yeild mean disorder of protein

 4. Used the turboid-analysis.R script for statistical analysis and plotting

+All other scripts were used in other analyses throughout the report.